shahepay/shahepay/contrib/devtools/README.md

 ```
 // Copyright (c) <year> The Bitcoin Core developers
 // Copyright (c) 2017-2019 The Raven Core developers
-// Copyright (c) 2020-2021 The redecoin Core developers
+// Copyright (c) 2020-2021 The shahepay Core developers
 ```
 will be updated to:
 ```
 // Copyright (c) <year>-<lastModifiedYear> The Bitcoin Core developers
 // Copyright (c) 2017-2019 The Raven Core developers
-// Copyright (c) 2020-2021 The redecoin Core developers
+// Copyright (c) 2020-2021 The shahepay Core developers
 ```
 where the update is appropriate.

 copyright\_header.py insert \<file\>
 ------------------------------------
-Inserts a copyright header for `The redecoin Core developers` at the top of the file in either Python or C++ style as determined by the file extension.
+Inserts a copyright header for `The shahepay Core developers` at the top of the file in either Python or C++ style as determined by the file extension.
 If the file is a Python file and it has  `#!` starting the first line, the header is inserted in the line below it.